adanog/CryTox_Colocalization/README.md

 If you use this repository for your research, please cite:

 - López-Molina et al., 2025.
-"In Vivo High-Resolution MSSR Microscopy Uncovers the Intoxication pathway of Bacillus thuringiensis Cry Toxins in insect gut implicating Actin Depolymerization, Massive Endocytosis, and Vesicle Secretion" *Manuscript in preparation*.
+"Cry11Aa Toxin of Bacillus thuringiensis interactions with intracellular organelles in Insect gut Implicating Actin Depolymerization, Massive Endocytosis, and Vesicle Secretion." *Manuscript in review*.